Oi Spaghetti

 The trajectory of a restaurant like Oi Spaghetti is easier to read through its postcode than through a conventional narrative of reinvention.
 Industrial-park dining in London has itself evolved: the early years of these spaces were defined by pop-up informality and high tolerance for rough edges, whereas the current generation of operators in the same footprints often runs tighter, more considered operations.
 Venues that survived the disruptions of 2020 and 2021 generally did so by tightening their format and clarifying their identity.
 Those that are still trading in SE15 have, by definition, found a version of themselves that works within the neighbourhood's expectations.

 For broader context on how this kind of operation compares to the country's more formally awarded restaurants, it is worth noting that the UK's Michelin-starred tier extends well beyond London.
 L'Enclume in Cartmel and Moor Hall in Aughton represent the northern England end of that spectrum, while Waterside Inn in Bray and Le Manoir aux Quat'Saisons in Oxford hold the home counties positions.
 Closer to London, Gidleigh Park in Chagford and Hand and Flowers in Marlow occupy the country-house and gastropub ends of that formal tier.
 Oi Spaghetti does not compete with any of them, and nor should it be read against that frame.
-Its peer set is the neighbourhood independent, not the destination restaurant.
+Its comparable set is the neighbourhood independent, not the destination restaurant.

 Where Oi Spaghetti Sits in the London Picture